 Gel, Foam, and Felt Foot Pads

-If you are suffering from bunions or corns, then foot pads made from gel, foam or felt may help alleviate pain.
-These adhesive pads protect your feet from rubbing against the shoe, which could make sore spots more painful.
+If you are suffering from bunions or corns, foot pads made from gel, foam or felt may help alleviate pain.
+These adhesive pads protect your feet from rubbing against the shoe, making sore spots more painful.

 How Can Foundation Chiropody Help Me?

 Do your shoes look like this?
 If they do, it may be time to call your foot specialist.
-Shoe wear and tear like this is indicative of a problem with foot function.
+Shoe wear and tear like this indicates a problem with foot function.

 Call us today to see how we can help.
 You may need custom foot orthotics, and your insurance plan may cover some of the costs.

-Read more about these common foot conditions, treatable at Foundation Chiropody, Mississauga’s foot clinic.
+Feel free to read more about these common foot conditions, treatable at Foundation Chiropody, Mississauga’s foot clinic.
+Visit us now!

 Ankle sprains are injuries to the ligaments attached to the bones below and above your ankle joint.
 Providing support and stability, these ligaments are susceptible to injury during athletic activities.